-To flash the BIOS, click Start on your Windows desktop, point to Programs then click WinFlash to run the WinFlash utility.
+To flash the BIOS, run the WinFlash utility.

 4.3 3D Audio Configuration

 When you install the audio driver, the 3D Audio Configuration software will at the same time be installed into your system.
 3D Audio Configuration is an audio panel for setting basic audio configurations.
 It allows you to configure 2-channel, 4-channel and 6-channel audio modes as well as configure the audio effects.
 After installing the audio driver and rebooting the system, you can run 3D Audio Configuration either from the taskbar or from the Control Panel.